Frequently Asked Questions (FAQs)

 Personal Assistant (PA) is the term we use to refer to people who support Employers in their home, at work or with getting out and about.
 A Personal Assistant may also be known as a Support Worker, Carer, Helper, Assistant or domiciliary worker.

 Trader is the term we use to refer to people who are sole traders or businesses which provide their services or trade locally.
 A Trader might be a mobile hairdresser who only works within 10 miles of their home or it could be a garden landscaper who works within 25 miles of their premises.
+We do not consider agencies, such as care agencies, to be Traders and advise that anyone signing up as an agency will be removed.

 Account is the term we use to identify the section of the website that belongs to you.
 Your account is where you can manage your sign-in details, profile, listings, saved searches and shortlists, access resources and upgrade/downgrade your membership level.